nanohcv/vdr-plugin-xmlapi/README.md

     FFMPEG=/path/to/your/ffmpeg

+By default only on transcoded stream can be started.
+If another client connect to the plugin and request a stream, the plugin wait until all other ffmpeg processes, started by the plugin, are closed.
+You can change the by setting the following parameter: (I recommend this only if you have more than one tuner.)

+    WaitForFFmpeg=0

 The plugin use presets for transcoding.
 The presets can be configured in the presets.ini which was created on first start in the plugin config folder of the vdr plugin configuration folde.
 For information about the presets, read section